mucklet/mucklet-script/docs/writingscripts-customcommands.md

 There existing types are:
 Field type | Description
 --- | ---
-`Field.Text`    | Text field.
-May be configured to span multiple lines and use formatted text.
+`Field.Bool`    | Boolean value.
+May be either _yes_ (true) or _no_ (false).
 `Field.Char`    | Character name.
-May be configured to specify if there character must be awake or in the room.
+May be configured to specify if there character must be awake/asleep and/or in the room.
+`Field.Float`   | Decimal number.
+May be configured with a min/max range.
+`Field.Integer` | Whole number.
+May be configured with min and max value.
 `Field.Keyword` | A keyword that uses a limited set of characters that is lower cased.
 May be configured to exclude space or remove diacritics.
-`Field.Select`  | A predefined list of words/texts which the character may choose one.
+`Field.List`    | A predefined list of texts which the character must enter one from.
+`Field.Text`    | Text field.
+May be configured to span multiple lines and use formatted text.

 For more info on each type, use an IDE that can show type/parameter info for Typescript or Assemblyscript code (such as VSCode).